 The Situation of Rape Victims

 A dilation and curettage procedure, also called a D&C ('raxkament'), is a surgical procedure.
 The lower part of the uterus (the cervix) is first expanded.
 Tools are then used to scrape the inner lining of the uterus and the contents are scooped out with a spoon-shaped instrument.
 The patient can be given general anaesthetic ("iraqqduk kollok") or local anaesthetic ("tibqa’ mqajma").

 This procedure can be used to find out why a woman has heavy periods, to check if there’s cancer and more.
 A D&C is required if small pieces of the placenta remain inside after a miscarriage or after childbirth, since these can give rise to an infection.
-Occasionally, a suction D&C is done if the fetus does not come out on its own in a miscarriage.
+Occasionally, a suction D&C is done if the embryo does not come out on its own in a miscarriage.

 In fact, women scheduled to have a D&C are warned not to have any sex from the time of their last period till the day of the procedure.
 This is a rule that doctors in Malta stick to strictly, otherwise they may be accused of having performed an abortion.
 If there’s any suggestion of the woman having had sex in this interval, the procedure is postponed.
 A negative pregnancy test does not help since it may not show pregnancy in the earliest stages.
 It is illegal in Malta to end a pregnancy at any stage.
 Doctors who ignore this law risk losing their licence and can get a 4-year jail sentence.

 The use of D&C (raxkament) or being ‘cleaned out’ as a treatment option for rape victims to prevent pregnancy is NOT true.

 Malta is the only EU state that bans abortion even in cases of rape.
 This means that if a woman becomes pregnant as a result of rape or incest, she is forced to give birth.